JustinSmethers/website/blog_posts/1_billion_row_challenge_in_python/1_Billion_Row_Challenge_in_Python.md

 | 300 million    |                   47.4 |
 | 500 million    |                 Killed |

-Same as Pandas, when I ran the script to process 500 million rows, I ran into a memory error and the process was killed
+Same as Pandas, when I ran the script to process 500 million rows, I ran into a memory error and the process was killed.

 ### DuckDB
 Here's the DuckDB code I used for this challenge: